Primary Navigation Mobile

 Like all electric cars, how much it costs to charge depends very much on how you charge it, and by extension your electricity tariff.
 Public charging for electric cars can be expensive, especially if you want to use the fastest charging technology available, and you don’t have an up-front subscription.

-However, if you can charge at home, running an ID.7 can be very cost effective if you have an electricity tariff designed to support charging electric cars.
-There’s just one battery pack size available to ID.7 buyers: 77kWh (that’s kilowatt hour, the standard measure of electric vehicle battery capacity).
+However, if you can charge at home, running an ID.7 can be very cost-effective if you have an electricity tariff designed to support charging electric cars.

-Claimed range is 384 miles, and during our test in mid-winter, we didn’t come close to that.
+Even with the smaller 77kWh battery, Volkswagen claims a range of up to 381 miles.
+During our test in mid-winter, we didn’t come close to that.
 However, we did achieve an easy 250 miles of motorway driving at 5 degrees, which is an efficient performance for a 77kWh power pack.
 In addition, the distance to empty reading is very reliable, and you can trust it on a long journey – reassuring for anyone with range anxiety.

 37